 All students are required to fulfill our general education language requirement of two semesters at the lower-division or one semester at the upper-division.
 Certain AP/IB scores will earn credit toward the overall graduation credit total in some languages, but do not exempt students from taking language courses at the University.
 Students who are bilingual or have advanced fluency can earn their language requirements through topics courses in literature, culture, politics and other areas that are taught in that language.

-Most students will move-in on Thursday, September 3.
+Most new students will participate in a staggered move-in Saturday, August 22 and Sunday, August 23.
+More information will be sent directly to the student about their move-in date and time.
 Students participating in a First Year Journey, International Orientation, or some fall sports will move-in earlier.
-Dates will be provided later in the summer.

 Yes.
 However, certain sessions are geared toward the families of particular students (for example transfer family programs and athlete parent programs)

 Not during New Student Orientation.
 Informational sessions end by 5:00 p.m. but there are resources online and will be some during Family weekend in October.